cybergu0ck/notes/engineering/software/programming/cpp/oops/polymorphism/run-time-polymorphism.md

   //Car engine roars to life!
   ```

-- `myVehicle` is a `Vehicle*` type. `myVehicle` is a pointer stored on the stack that points to an object in heap.
-In the heap, a `Car` object is allocated.
+- It sees that `myVehicle` is a `myVehicle*` type on the stack pointing to a `Car` type object allocated on the heap.
 This object contains all the data from both `Vehicle` and `Car` classses and a "vptr" pointing to the "vtable" for the `Car` class.

   ```cpp
   Vehicle* myVehicle = new Car();
   ```

 - When the program encounters `myVehicle->startEngine()` during compile time, The compiler notes that `startEngine` method is marked `virtual`.
-Instead of compiling the function implementation, it generates the code that says "Go to the object pointed to by `myVehicle`, follow it's vptr to the vtable and call the function at the specified index reserved for `startEngine`".
+Instead of compiling the function implementation, it generates the code that says "Go to the object pointed to by `myVehicle` (pointer derefence), follow it's vptr to the vtable and call the function at the specified index reserved for `startEngine`".
 At run time, the program just executes these instructions.

 - The compiler get's the index of startEngine from the myVehicle class's vtable, since all the subsequent derived classes also maintain the same index in their vtables the function is correctly executed.
 See [vtable notes](#virtual-method-table).